e271828e/Flight.jl/docs/notes/design/framework_spec.md

 resolved plan against the `Build`'s `input_faces` ([§14.6][s14-6]), one
 plan-level comparison before the first evaluation.
 [Sweeps](#g-sweep) therefore see a complete world.
-Raw instantiation is sound exactly because of that check: every slot is written before any read.
-An incomplete `baseline` is one declaration-ordered `UninitializedSlots` at setup rather than a whole solve against undefined [cells](#g-cell).
+Raw instantiation is sound exactly because of that check: every root input is written before any read.
+An incomplete `baseline` is one declaration-ordered `UninitializedInputs` at setup rather than a whole solve against undefined [cells](#g-cell).

 The commit applies the same composite over the same `baseline`